Attendance and Punctuality

 Routine medical or dental appointments should be made outside school hours or in the holidays.
 If appointments during school are unavoidable, the school should be notified in advance and the absence should only be for the duration of the appointment and your child should attend for the rest of the day.
 An appointment card or letter to support your child’s absence will be required.

 It is also important that children arrive at school on time every day and ready to learn.
-Registration is at 8:55 am and children who arrive after this time will receive a late mark.
-Children who are not in school by 9:20 am will receive an authorised mark for that session.
+Registration is at 8:45 am and children who arrive after this time will receive a late mark.
+Children who are not in school by 9:10am will receive an unauthorised mark for that session.
 Please inform the class teacher (via the school office) in advance if your child will be arriving later because of a medical appointment.
-The Trust Attendance Officer will be informed if children are persistently late or continually absent without good reason.
+The Local Authority will be informed if children are persistently late or continually absent without good reason.

 Attendance Incentives and Rewards